DaffyDrone/groupieBot/props.md

 	["fail", "You're one pathetic loser"],
 	["thanks", "fist bump!!"],
-	["rip", "Pouring one out for our fallen musicians"], ["bowie", “I will be king, and you, you will be queen.”]
+	["rip", "Pouring one out for our fallen musicians"], ["bowie", "I will be king, and you, you will be queen."]

 ]